False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Introduction

+More recently, \citet{wang_false_2022} have shown that $e$-values (random variables $e_i$ satisfying $E[e_i]\le 1$ for $i\in\mathcal{H}_0$) can be used as an input to FDR controlling procedures, thereby providing another approach to controlling FDR without the use of classical significance level controlling tests.
+A notion of average error control for $e$-values similar to the one used for $p$-values in the present paper has arisen independently in this literature; see \citet{ren_derandomised_2024}, \citet{li_note_2025} and \citet{ignatiadis_asymptotic_2025}.
+Interestingly, \citet{ren_derandomised_2024} use this idea to draw a connection between $e$-values and the knockoff literature cited above.

+While we are not aware of previous results applying the average significance control criterion (\ref{eq:average_level_alpha}) to FDR control, the idea of requiring coverage or size control only on average is suggested by empirical Bayes interpretations of the FDR \citep[e.g.][]{storey_direct_2002} and anticipated in some discussions in this literature \citep[e.g.][]{efron_size_2007}.
+Subsequent to the first draft of this paper, further results and applications involving FDR control using the average significance level control criterion (\ref{eq:average_level_alpha}) have been developed by \citet{ignatiadis_empirical_2025}, \citet{ignatiadis_asymptotic_2025} and \citet{barber_false_2025}.

 The rest of this paper is organized as follows.
 Section \ref{sec:overview} introduces the setup and provides an overview of results.
-Section \ref{sec:finite_sample_results} presents finite sample results.
-Section \ref{sec:asymptotic_fdr} presents results that are asymptotic in the number $m$ of hypotheses being tested.
+Section \ref{sec:finite_sample_results} presents finite sample results and their proofs.
+Section \ref{sec:asymptotic_fdr} presents results that are asymptotic in the number $m$ of hypotheses being tested, while the proofs of the asymptotic results are contained in the Supplementary Materials.